Spartronics4915/2018-POWERUP/DrivePIDTuning.md

 ### Some notes on tuning gains for TalonSRX

-In the TalonSRX firmware, motor control is represented in integer units between -1023 and 1023.
-We can thing of these as PctOutput values between -1 and 1.
-Note that motor output depends upon battery voltage.
-As the battery voltage decreases (over a match), one unit of power-control is expected to produce less force.
-If this becomes a problem, we may need to investigate the SRX's voltage compensation features.
-Please note: **Kp, Ki, Kd for SRX should always be integers, while Kf is a float**.
+In the TalonSRX firmware, motor control is represented in fixed-point (integer) units between -1023 and 1023.
+We can think of these as PctOutput values between -1 and 1.
+The closed loop gains all operate on a measurement of error which is expressed in the units of the set point (and stored in an int32).
+While not clearly stated in the documentation, gains are expressed in floating-point format and converted to a fixed-point representation for use on the TalonSRX firmware.
+Additional parameters to the control formula put bounds on the the effects of the error-integration terms.
+The correct numerical representation for these values are discussed below.
+It should be noted that motor output depends upon battery voltage and as the battery voltage decreases (over a match), one unit of power-control is expected to produce less force.
+If this becomes a problem, the SRX's offers a voltage compensation feature to account for the changing battery conditions.

-Velocity setpoints are represented on the TalonSRX in native encoder units per 100ms.
+Position setpoints are represented in native encoder units while velocity setpoints are represented in native encoder units per 100ms.
 Our software converts our standard velocity unit (inches/sec) into SRX velocity units behind the scenes.

 **Kp**:  is the proportional gain.
 It modifies the closed-loop output by a proportion (the gain value) of the closed-loop error.
-Kp is specified in output unit per error unit.
-For example, a value of 102 is ~9.97% (which is 102/1023) output per 1 unit of Closed-Loop Error.
-Remember that the output units differ between position and velocity modes, so it's expected that Kp values will differ substantially for each control mode.
+Kp is specified in output units per error unit.
+For example, a value of 2 (which is 2046/1023) output per 1 unit of Closed-Loop Error.
+Remember that output units differ between position and velocity modes, so it's expected that Kp values will differ substantially for each control mode.
 Tune this until the sensed value is close to the target under typical load.
 Many prefer to simply double the P-gain until oscillations occur, then